-A Hybrid III 50th percentile male dummy (49 CFR 572 (E)) with instrumented lower legs is positioned in the driver seat according to 49 CFR 571.208 with the exception of the left foot position.
-The dummy's left foot is placed on the footrest or on the floor in the area where a footrest typically would be located.
 The dummy is equipped with feet and ankles described in the final rule incorporating Hybrid III dummy modifications (Docket 74-14 Notice 104; FR vol. 61, no. 249, pp. 67953-67962).
 The feet have been further modified to include two accelerometers.
 The dummy's knees are equipped with ball-bearing sliders, and the neck is fitted with a neck shield.
 In addition, the dummy's thoracic spine has been modified to accommodate an onboard data acquisition system (IDDAS).
 The mass and moments of inertia of the modified thoracic spine are similar to those of the standard dummy.

 The dummies used in these tests are calibrated according to 49 CFR 572 (E) after being subjected to no more than five crash tests.
-Additionally, individual parts are recalibrated if levels exceed published injury reference values during a test or if postcrash inspection reveals damage.
+Additionally, individual parts are recalibrated if levels recorded during a test exceed the higher of published injury reference values or the values achieved in dummy certification tests, or if postcrash inspection reveals damage.
 All visible damage is repaired before the dummy is used again.

 The dummy and vehicle are kept in a temperature controlled area at the beginning of the runway where the temperature is maintained at 20.6-22.2 degrees Celsius and the relative humidity at 10-70 percent for at least 16 hours prior to the test.
 The driver seat belt is fastened around the dummy.
-The slack from the lap portion of the driver seat belt is removed, and the webbing is pulled fully out of the retractor and allowed to retract under tension a total of four times.
+For vehicles with continuous-loop lap/shoulder seat belts, the slack from the lap portion of the driver seat belt is removed and the webbing is pulled fully out of the retractor and allowed to retract under tension a total of four times.
 The lap belt slack is then removed again with a small pulling force.
-The dummy's head, knees, and shins are colored with grease paint to facilitate postcrash identification of impacts with the vehicle interior.
+For vehicles with separate lap and shoulder seat belt retractors, the webbing from each is pulled fully out of the retractor and allowed to retract under tension a total of four times.
+The dummy is head, knees, and shins are colored with grease paint to facilitate postcrash identification of impacts with the vehicle interior.
 Photographic targets are placed on both sides of the head to mark the location of its center of gravity.